How you deal with frustration can benefit or harm you.

 Channeling all her energy (including her frustrations) into her dreams of finishing her book and getting it published helped her reach her goals.

 2. Use Frustration to Attract What You Want In Your Life

 Perhaps you’re frustrated with how you’re advancing your career, your relationships, or your personal pursuits.

-The beauty of learning how to deal with frustration is that it allows you to stop what you’re doing.
-It allows you to assess the situation and decide what happens next.
+The beauty of learning how to deal with frustration is that it allows you to stop your actions.

 3. Frustration Makes You Responsible

 We’ve all been there—facing the reality of our situations.

 Maybe it’s a reality we didn’t want to face or too big a pill to swallow.